gordonbrander/magnetize/README.md

 > "We have IPFS at home"

-Content addressed data over HTTP using magnet links.
+Content-addressed data over HTTP using magnet links.

 ```
 magnet:?cid=<CID>&cdn=<URL>&cdn=<URL>
 ```

-Magnet link describes a CID, plus multiple redundant places to GET it over HTTP.
 Minimum viable decentralization is n > 1.
-Magnetize is the simplest way to get there.
+Magnetize achieves minimum viable decentralization by combining a CID with multiple redundant places to GET it over HTTP.

 Magnetize offers a CLI with several tools for content-addressed data over HTTP: